mistwhit/exquisite-corpse/README.md

 ---

 ## Description
 Exquisite corpse—*cadavre exquis* if you're nasty—is a parlor game developed by French surrealists in the early 20th century.
 The idea is that a group of people play together to build a collage of images or, as is the case here, words: a poem with many poets.
 Each person takes turns writing a line, building on the lines that came before.

-Welcome to the world's biggest, never-ending game of exquisite corpse.
+Welcome to the world's biggest, most online game of exquisite corpse.
+Users will create accounts and contribute to one evolving poem, logging their own lines of poetry and re-contextualizing their work as they go.

 ## User Story
 ```